danielruijs/huggingface-transformers/src/README.md

 - `--cache_dir`: Directory where the model engine is cached.
 The first time the model is run, the engine will be created and saved in this directory.
 Note that this can take some time.
 - `--image_dir`: May be omitted if the annotation file contains full paths to the images.
 - `--threshold`: Sets the confidence threshold for predictions.
 Default is 0.01.
-- `--fp16`: Runs the model in FP16 mode.
+- `--fp16`: Runs the model with FP16 precision.
 Must be set to the same value as the one used during export.
 Note that this may lead to slightly lower AP (less than 0.01 with the example datasets).
 - `--lowmem`: Reduces memory usage during evaluation.
 This may slow down the process but is useful if memory is limited.

 ## Inference